danniramdhani/odin-recipes/README.md

 # Odin Recipes

+Odin Recipes is a very basic HTML project.
-The main goal of this project is to create a basic recipe site to review what I learned on The Odin Projects.
+The main goal of this project is to review what I learned on The Odin Projects so far.